V3 engine

 The V3 engine is a V engine with two cylinders in one bank and one cylinder in the other bank.
 It is a rare configuration, which has been mostly used in two-stroke engines for motorcycles competing in Grand Prix motorcycle racing.

-The first example was the 1955 DKW 350.
+The first example was the 1955 DKW RM 350.
 The 1968 Suzuki RP68 was intended to compete in the 1968 season, however a rule change mandating single-cylinder engines meant that the 50 cc RP68 never raced.

 Honda later revived the layout for the 1982–1984 NS500/NSR500 Grand Prix racing motorcycles.
 The 1983–1984 MVX250F and 1985–1987 NS400R sports bikes also used V3 engines.
 In November 2024, Honda showed a prototype of a newly developed V3 engine paired to an electric supercharger.
 In the following year, the engine was mounted in the V3R 900 E-Compressor prototype.

 A related layout was the W3 engine, although this placed all three cylinders in the same plane, but none of them in the same bank.
 This was used for the 1905-1915 four-stroke Anzani engine, which was used in motorcycle and aircraft applications.